MIT PRESS’S RADIUM AGE SERIES

 (August 19, 2025)

-In Yankees in Petrograd, the Russian author Marietta S. Shaginyan (writing under the American nom de plume “Jim Dollar”) gives us a crime/espionage adventure with science fiction elements… including Petrograd’s spacetime-bending public transportation and electrical forcefields protecting Soviet Russia against its foes.
-Despite these awesome technologies, the world’s first proletarian state is threatened by a fascist organization that will stop at nothing — including kidnapping, mesmerism, and infiltration — to assassinate Vladimir Lenin and his fellow Communist leaders!
+In Yankees in Petrograd, the Russian author Marietta S. Shaginyan (writing under the American nom de plume “Jim Dollar”) gives us a riveting crime and espionage adventure with science fiction elements.
+Despite having awesome technologies such as spacetime-bending public transportation and electrical forcefields protecting Soviet Russia against its foes, the world’s first proletarian state is threatened by a fascist organization that will stop at nothing — including kidnapping, mesmerism, and infiltration — to assassinate Vladimir Lenin and his fellow Communist leaders!
 Enter Mike Thingsmaster, American tradesman and leader of a secret global organization defending the interests of the proletariat, who tasks his network with foiling this nefarious plot.

 A satire of the sort of thrillers then appearing in Black Mask and similar American pulps, Yankees in Petrograd is an over-the-top, pro-communist thrill ride.